 That night, we ordered two yellow curries from a neighborhood restaurant.
 Jonas went downstairs again with the elevator to pick it up.
 On his return, he shared the elevator with an older man again.

 “What in God’s name is that?” he said, nodding in the direction of the food.

 I spent four more days in bed, inside the apartment, or inside the condominium.
 We had a steady stream of bubble tea, curries, and pizza arrive at our condo.
 On Sunday the 17th of November, I felt not contagious and slightly more powerful.
 So we picked up our daily swims again.
 Jonas picked up some throat lozenges to get rid of my nasty cough.
 That cough had yet to disappear completely for a few weeks.

 Then it was Jonas’ turn to be ill.
 His illness only lasted a day, but the feebleness remained a bit longer.

-Our indoorsiness also allowed us to plan what we’d do after Chiang Mai.
+Our indoorsiness allowed us to plan what we’d do after Chiang Mai as well as experience the 4.2 magnitude earthquake on the 21st of November.
 We knew we needed to extend our visa before the end of November.
 With another 30 days, we could plan our departure from the city.
 We settled on going to Thailand’s westerly neighbor and decided we’d travel Myanmar from north to south, starting in Mandalay.
 The flight from Chiang Mai to Mandalay wasn’t cheap, but it was direct.
 We booked it exactly for the 60th day of our Thai visa.
 Once I found a suitable cardboard box, I began making hitchhiking signs in Myanma script.
 Plotting that trip made my heart beat faster, similar to what planning our continuation of the Danube kayak trip does.

 I was secretly already looking forward to leaving.